M1gus/AD_PD_COVID19/index.md

 ## General information

-This study was first deposited in a preprint server (medRxiv) under the title **"Alzheimer’s and Parkinson’s diseases predict different COVID-19 outcomes, a UK Biobank study"** by *Yizhou Yu, Marco Travaglio,  Rebeka Popovic, Nuno Santos Leal, L. Miguel Martins*
+This study was first deposited in a preprint server (medRxiv), in November 2020, under the title **"Alzheimer’s and Parkinson’s diseases predict different COVID-19 outcomes, a UK Biobank study"** by *Yizhou Yu, Marco Travaglio,  Rebeka Popovic, Nuno Santos Leal, L. Miguel Martins*

 After peer-review, the revised study was published in January 2021 in the journal **Geriatrics**